 Separation and divorce

-On this page we will find out what separation and divorce counselling is, the common reasons for a relationship breakdown and how a professional can support you during this time.
-We will also discover when seeking a separation or divorce counsellor is beneficial.
+On this page, we’ll explore the common reasons for a relationship breakdown, the process of moving on from separation and how a professional can support you during this time.

 When do couples decide to divorce?

 There are many reasons why a couple may choose to separate but, ultimately, divorce and separation are admissions that a relationship no longer works.
 Despair and loss of love visit most relationships - a divorce is often used as a bid to leave the despair and disappointment behind.